 Step 3: Over the following weeks the school will apply for your work permit.
 Typically this process can take between 21-28 working days, depending on the province.

-Once this has been completed, the provincial visa office will issue an official invitation letter and/or work permit document, which your school will send to you electronically and/or hard copy to your home address via a courier such as DHL.
+Once this has been completed, the provincial visa office will issue an official invitation letter and/or work permit document, which your school will send to you electronically or as a hard copy to your home address via a courier such as DHL.

-Step 4: Review your country’s Chinese embassy website to download the visa application form and up-to-date country-specific information.
+Step 4: Review your country’s Chinese Visa for China Service Centre website to download the visa application form and up-to-date country-specific information.

 See here for an example of a Visa For China Application Form, completed for a Z Working Visa.

-Step 5: Take the official paperwork send to you by your employer school, along with your passport (valid for at least 6 months), completed visa application form and passport photo to your nearest Visa for China centre or Chinese Embassy/Consulate.
+Step 5: Take the official paperwork send to you by your employer school, along with your passport (valid for at least 6 months), completed visa application form, photocopies of all previous Chinese Visas and passport photo to your nearest Visa for China centre or Chinese Embassy/Consulate.
 In some countries the application can be made by mail and sent via recorded delivery.
+If you are staying in China for over 6 months, the Visa Centre will require you to visit your nearest Chinese Embassy or Consulate to have your fingerprints taken after you have submitted your application.

 The z visa is usually processed within 3 – 7 days depending on the service you opted for.
 Postal services can take up to 10 working days to process and return.